 Whether trauma stems from a single event or ongoing abuse, it can leave deep emotional scars.
 You may experience flashbacks, nightmares, anxiety, or difficulty trusting others.
 Sometimes, trauma may not be fully remembered but still influences your reactions and relationships.

-Trauma-informed therapy helps you process these experiences safely.
+Trauma-informed therapy helps you process these experiences safely and effectively.
 It empowers you to break free from patterns rooted in pain and rebuild a stronger, more resilient self.
+Therapy can also help you make sense of your emotional and physical responses to triggers, offer clarity, and support modifying thoughts or behaviors that no longer serve you.

 6. You Feel Stuck or Lost

-At certain points, you may feel directionless.
+At specific points, you may feel directionless.
 Perhaps you are questioning your career, identity, or life purpose.
 These feelings can be unsettling and lead to indecision or self-doubt.

 Therapy can clarify values, uncover passions, and support personal growth.
 When your internal compass feels broken, a therapist helps you find your way again.